wulechuan/javascript-wulechuan-impart-features-to-object/README.md

 		}
 	};

-The 'attributesToAddToGranteeDirectly' property of a profile is optional.
+The 'attributesToAddDirectlyUnderGrantee' property of a profile is optional.
 When present, it looks like this:

 	Vector2D.wulechuanImpartationProfiles = {
 		velocity2D: {
 			propertyNameForTheObjectItself: 'v',
-			attributesToAddToGranteeDirectly: {
+			attributesToAddDirectlyUnderGrantee: {
 				speed: '', // added with the name 'speed', so the name can be omitted, an empty string is used instead
 				x: 'speedX',
 				y: 'speedY'